danielmoraes/dmoraes.org/resume.md

 #### [MindSea](https://mindsea.com/)

-**Senior Web Developer, Front End**
+**Senior Software Engineer, Front End**
 <sub><sup>(May 2019 - Oct 2019)</sup></sub>

-Principal front-end developer for a habit-forming nutrition web application, which was completed and published to customers in around 6 months after I joined.
+Principal front end developer for a habit-forming nutrition web application, which was completed and published to customers in around 6 months after I joined.
 The application includes a custom-built chat and integrates with third-party services for payments, video calls, scheduling, and email.